Money

 To combat this, many villages and neighborhoods in poorer parts people have created networks to help those in need.
 But compared to fully-fledged insurance systems, the kind of assistance is limited.
 This security covers only smaller financial problems, so they don't help improve any real hardship.

-Poor people barely use private company insurance companies because they are expensive, and the people are skeptical and don't think long term.
+Poor people barely use private company insurance companies because they are expensive, and the people are skeptical and don’t think long-term.

-People need the incentive to get themselves proper coverage from the government when they want to enter the market.
+People need the incentive to get proper coverage from the government when they want to enter the market.

 If the poor see an insurance system that works for them, subsidies could be reduced, and a free market could exist.